Chieti: Santa Chiara

 The Baroque church named Santa Chiara was built for the nuns of the Order of Saint Clare between 1644 and 1720 and presents a Latin cross floor plan with a single nave.
 The adjacent building, in the past convent with the name of Santo Spirito and now a Carabinieri center, was inhabited by the nuns from 1558 to the Italian Unification, who were for sure present in Chieti since the 14th century.
 Artworks of great importance preserved in this church are the wooden pulpit with gold and marble decorations, the 18th century organ, the vault painted with a representation of the Assumption of Mary, and the major altarpiece representing the Pentecost.

 Santissima Trinità

-Founded and built by a brotherhood with the donations of inhabitants between 1586 and 1587, the church is named after the Holy Trinity.
-Adjacent to it there were another much older church with a hospital, which was later transformed in a palace (Palazzo Lepri), and an access door to Chieti, which was partly included in the church and transformed in a chapel.
-The church presents a single nave and a brick façade completed in 1609.
+Founded and built by a confraternity using local donations between 1586 and 1588, the church is named after the Holy Trinity.
+Adjacent to the church there was one of Chieti's town gates, which was partly included in the church and transformed into a chapel.
+The confraternity's hospital, which was later demolished, used to stand close to the church.

+Today, the church features a single nave and a brick façade.